dannyobrien761/adventure-finder/README.md

 ### Overview
 Adventure Finder is a vlog and blog app that allows users to  easily find adventures  within activities and locations they are interested in. the adventure finder app is a community of outdoor enthusiasts looking to find information about an outdoor activity, location, local businesses and be able comment or like on thier favorite posts.
 Magazine style operated with only featured user stories written by designated approved authors.

-#### First Time User
-- As a person who is interested in outdoor adventures.
-- As a person who is looking for more information about an activity or location of interest.
-- As a person who prefers to see videos of these activitites the business that run them and the location.

-#### Returning User
-- As a returning user, part of the adventure findr community.
-- As a returning user, who already has an account I would like quickly and easily comment on posts and find out more information.
-- As a returning user, I would like to see the newest adventures on the site so that I can find something new and interesting for myself (for example, new post).

 ### <div id="strategy">Strategy</div>
 Determining the best approach meant studying the needs of potential users.
 This included similar sites research and taking inspiration